(work in progress)

 Geometric dilution of point-source radiation into three-dimensional space.
 Image by Borb, CC BY-SA 3.0

 Notice how the A letter is sampled in third stage only by one ray versus all rays in the first stage.
-Geometric dilution happens in anti aliasing rays but also in secondary rays used in arealight sampling, IBL backgrounds, path tracing and final gather.
+Geometric dilution happens in anti aliasing rays but also in secondary rays used in arealight sampling, IBL backgrounds, path tracing, final gather and photon mapping.
 Besides, this is only a partial analogy of what really happens as raytracing consist on sampling a 2D signal (reflectance) across a 3D space, so geometric dilution is coupled with other common issues of signal sampling.

 As a general rule, in an adaptive strategy to halve montecarlo noise four times the previous amount of samples is needed, which is a geometric progression.
 Proportionally, to reduce ¼ the amount of montecarlo noise, 2 times the amount of previous samples is needed, and so on.
 In other words, in a progressive rendering strategy the remaining noise is always more difficult to solve than the one solved so far.